 The Pearl of the Aegean Sea; this name is justified.
 If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 Izmir is a metropolitan city far west of Anatolia, the district’s capital with the same name.
-It comes after Istanbul and Ankara in terms of population.
-If we talk about civilisation, it comes after Athens as the second hugest urban area on the Aegean Sea.
+In terms of population, it comes after Istanbul and Ankara.
+If we talk about civilisation, it comes after Athens as the second-largest urban area on the Aegean Sea.

 Nicknamed the Pearl of the Aegean Sea, Izmir has more than 3 thousand years of recorded urban history.